A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space: Introduction

 An alternative to problem-space attacks is feature-space attacks that enforce the satisfaction of the domain constraints.
-Some approaches for constrained feature space attacks modify generic gradient-based attacks to account for constraints~\cite{sheatsley2020adversarial, tian2020exploring, teuffenbach2020subverting, erdemir2021adversarial} but are limited to a strict subset of the constraints that occurs in real-world applications (read more in Section \ref{sec:related}).
-Other approaches tailored to a specific domain manage to produce feasible examples ~\cite{kulynych2018evading, chernikova2019fence, li2020conaml,ghamizi2020search} but would require drastic modifications throughout all their components in order to be transferred to other domains.
-To this date, there is a lack of generic attacks that allow a widespread robustness assessment of domain-specific models and a cross-domain evaluation of defense mechanisms.
+Some approaches for constrained feature space attacks modify generic gradient-based attacks to account for constraints~\cite{sheatsley2020adversarial,tian2020exploring,erdemir2021adversarial} but are limited to a strict subset of the constraints that occurs in real-world applications (read more in Appendix A of our extended version\footnote{Extended version: \url{https://arxiv.org/abs/2112.01156}.}, where we discuss the related work thoroughly).
+Other approaches tailored to a specific domain manage to produce feasible examples ~\cite{chernikova2019fence,li2020conaml,ghamizi2020search} but would require drastic modifications throughout all their components to be transferred to other domains.
+To this date, there is a lack of generic attacks for robustness assessment of domain-specific models and a lack of cross-domain evaluation of defense mechanisms.

-In this paper, we propose a unified framework for constrained feature-space attacks that applies to different domains without tuning \emph{and} ensures the production of feasible examples.
+In this paper, we propose a unified framework\footnote{ \url{https://github.com/serval-uni-lu/moeva2-ijcai22-replication}} for constrained feature-space attacks that applies to different domains without tuning \emph{and} ensures the production of feasible examples.
 Based on our review of the literature and our analysis of the covered application domains, we propose a \emph{generic constraint language} that enables the definition of (linear and non-linear) relationships between features.
-We, then, automatically translates these constraints into two attack algorithms that we propose.
-The first is \emph{Constrained Projected Gradient Descent} (C-PGD) -- a white-box alteration of PGD that incorporates differentiable constraints as a penalty in the loss function that PGD aims to maximize, and post-process the generated example to account for non-differentiable constraints.
+We, then, automatically translate these constraints into two attack algorithms that we propose.
+The first is \emph{Constrained Projected Gradient Descent} (C-PGD) -- a white-box alteration of PGD that incorporates differentiable constraints as a penalty in the loss function that PGD aims to maximize, and post-processes the generated examples to account for non-differentiable constraints.
 The second is Multi-Objective EVolutionary Adversarial Attack (\moeva{}) -- a grey-box multi-objective search approach that treats misclassification, perturbation distance, and constraints satisfaction as three objectives to optimize.
 The ultimate advantage of our framework is that it requires the end-user only to specify what domain constraints exist over the features.
-The user can, then, apply any of our two algorithms to generate feasible examples for the target application domain.
+The user can then apply any of our two algorithms to generate feasible examples for the target domain.